-*- coding: utf-8 -*-

 """

-Generate a random Boolean function in n variables with a specified bias.
+Generate a random Boolean function with a specified bias.

-The Boolean function is represented as a truth table (an array of length
+The Boolean function is represented by its truth table of length

-2^n) in which each entry is 0 or 1.
-Each entry is set to 1 with
+``2**n``, where each entry is independently set to 1 with probability

-- bias (float, optional): Probability that a given entry is 1
+Probability that a given truth-table entry equals 1.
+Default is 0.5.

 """